-To end violence, both structural and interpersonal, in the lives of women and children.
+To end violence, both structural and interpersonal

-- Implement and sustain meaningful alternatives to living with violence.
+To implement and sustain meaningful alternatives to living with violence.

-- Increase the likelihood that victims of abuse will overcome whatever negative consequences have accrued to them and go on to experience success at home, in school, and in the wider community.
+To increase the likelihood that victims of abuse will overcome whatever negative consequences have accrued to them and go on to experience success at home, in school, and in the wider community.

-- Offer a comprehensive range of services responsive to individual needs and differences.
+To offer a comprehensive range of services responsive to individual needs and differences.

-- Advocate for the transformation of social structures that lead to disempowerment.
+To advocate for the transformation of social structures that lead to disempowerment.

-- Network with/provide training to other professionals likely to interact with victims/survivors of domestic violence and sexual assault.
+To network with/provide training to other professionals likely to interact with victims/survivors of domestic violence and sexual assault.

-- Present programming designed to enhance peoples’ capacity to engage constructively with others, solve problems and resolve conflicts without recourse to violence or the imposition of power and control, and establish and maintain intimate relationships based on equality.
+To present programming designed to enhance peoples’ capacity to engage constructively with others, solve problems and resolve conflicts without recourse to violence or the imposition of power and control, and establish and maintain intimate relationships based on equality.